Data-driven decoding of quantum error correcting codes using graph neural networks: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper we develop a model-free, data-driven, approach to decoding quantum error correcting stabilizer codes, using graph neural networks.
-A real or simulated memory experiment is represented as a single detector graph, with annotated nodes corresponding to the type of stabilizer and its space-time coordinate, and labeled by the measured logical operation on the encoded qubit.
+A real or simulated memory experiment is represented as a single detector graph, with annotated nodes corresponding to the type of stabilizer and its space-time coordinate, and a binary label corresponding to whether or not a logic bit-flip has occurred.
 The maximal node degree is capped by cropping edges between distant nodes.
 The data is used to train a convolutional GNN for graph classification, with classes corresponding to logical Pauli operations, and used for decoding.
-We show that we can use real and simulated experimental data,for the repetition code and surface code respectively, to train a decoder with logical failure rates on par with minimum weight perfect matching, despite the latter having detailed information about the underlying real or simulated error channels.
+We show that we can use experimental and simulated data, for the repetition code and surface code respectively, to train a decoder with logical failure rates on par with minimum weight perfect matching, despite the latter having detailed information about the underlying real or simulated error channels.
 The use of a graph structure provides an efficient way to store and process the syndrome data.
-To train the GNN requires significant amounts of training data, but as shown in the case of simulated experiments, data can be produced in parallel with training.
+Training the GNN requires significant amounts of training data, but as shown in the case of simulations, data can be produced in parallel with training.
 Network inference, i.e., using the network as a decoder, is fast, scaling approximately linearly with the space-time dimension of the code.

 As an extension of this work there are several interesting possibilities to explore.
 One example is to use a GNN for edge weight generation within a hybrid algorithm with a matching decoder (similarly to \cite{Chen2021ExponentialCorrection}).
 This would depart from the pure data-driven approach pursued in this paper, with peak performance limited by the matching decoder, but with the potential advantage of requiring less data to train.
 An alternative to this, to potentially improve performance and lower data requirements, is to use device specific input into edge weights, or encode soft information on measurement fidelities into edge or node features.